ShilohGeorge12/ShilohGeorge12/README.md

 - 📫 How to reach me [e-mail](mailto:shilohgeorge2019@gmail.com)

-- ⚡ Fun fact **I'm a coding wizard who thrives on solo adventures in the realm of programming 🧙‍♂️✨**
+- ⚡ Fun fact **I'm a coding wizard who thrives on captivating adventures in the realm of programming 🧙‍♂️✨**

 <h3 align="left">Connect with me:</h3>
 <p align="left">